gabolsgabs/DALI/README.md

                        'time': [12.534, 41.471500000000006], # the begining and end of the time segment.
                        'text': [line_0, line_1, ..., line_n]}

-where 'text' containes all the lines of the paragraph.
+where 'text' contains all the lines of the paragraph.
 Each line follows the same format:

       lines_1paragraph = my_annot[0]['text']
       lines_1paragraph[0] --> {'freq': [...], 'time': [...],